Italian rapper accuses state TV of attempted censorship

 Among those supporting Fedez were two former premiers, Enrico Letta, now head of the Democratic Party, and Giuseppe Conte, who has been tapped as head of the 5-Star Movement.
 Letta called on RAI to apologized to the rapper.

+Gay rights groups mostly welcomed Fedez' words.
+The president of Arcigay, Gabriele Piazzoni, said he “gave voice to millions of us,” while the spokesman of Partito Gay (Gay Party), Fabrizio Marrazzo, said the phone call with the RAI management was “disconcerting” and called on RAI's oversight board to intervene.

+The president of Equality Italia, Aurelio Mancuso, was more cautious, warning that polarization could further stall the proposed law, “which must be approved in the Senate, not on Fedez' Instagram page.”

-League leader Matteo Salvini, meanwhile, went on an offensive, reiterating his reasons for opposing the legislation in television appearances and social media posts, and offering to debate the issue on television with Fedez.
+League leader Matteo Salvini, meanwhile, went on an offensive, reiterating his reasons for opposing the legislation in television appearances and social media posts and offering to debate the issue on TV with Fedez.

-The so-called Zan Law, named for a Democratic Party lawmaker and gay rights activist Alessandro Zan, would add women, transgender people and gays to the classes of people already protected under a law banning discrimination and punishing hate crimes.
+The so-called Zan Law, named for a Democratic Party lawmaker and gay rights activist Alessandro Zan, would add women along with people who are gay, transgender or have disabilities to the classes of those already protected under a law banning discrimination and punishing hate crimes.

 Right-wing politicians object to language they claim would make it a crime to publicly oppose gay marriage or adoptions by gay people.